-At Oak Forest Veterinary Hospital, We Serve Our Fellow Citizens
+At Oak Forest Veterinary Hospital, We Serve Our Fellow Citizens And Their Pets

 Our veterinary hospital’s history is one of slow and steady growth, always staying true to our mission.
-Since Dr. Hallie Moore and her husband Tyler Moore purchased Oak Forest in 2007, they’ve done their best to keep up the legacy of our beloved animal hospital.
+Since Dr. Hallie Moore and her husband Tyler Moore purchased Oak Forest Veterinary Hospital in 2007, they’ve done their best to keep up the legacy of our beloved animal hospital.

 As our current head veterinarian and practice owner, Dr. Moore didn’t exactly take the traditional route when it came to finding veterinary medicine.
 As a psychology major and dance minor in school, veterinary medicine wasn’t even on her radar until after graduation.
-But the moment she returned to school to finish those pre-reqs, she discovered she loved it.
+But the moment she returned to school to finish those pre-requisites, she discovered she loved it.